Getting Set Up

 Access free wifi on your device at any VCC campus through the VCC Open network.
 You'll need your student ID and password.

-You can go to almost any post-secondary institution in BC (some institutions have wifi available in the parking lot) and access free wifi through the Eduroam network.
-Open your network connections, select "Eduroam," and then use your VCC student number and password to access the network.
+You can go to almost any post-secondary institution in BC (some institutions have wi-fi available in the parking lot) and access free wifi through the Eduroam network.
+Open your network connections, select "Eduroam", and input your VCC student number and password to access the network.

 Textbooks may be in print or available online (for purchase, or for free).
 You will receive an email from your department or instructor about the required textbooks and/or supplies for your course.